crowdfavorite-mirrors/wp-video-gallery/readme.txt

 == Changelog ==

+= 1.3.1 =
+*  Added page navigation and load more on Video Gallery.

 = 1.3.0 =
-*  Added thumbs on Video Gallery.
+*  With this version you can add custom thumbnail for each video.

 = 1.2.9 =
 *  Added new view on Video Gallery.